We have special hours for Christmas and New Year. Click Here to view our full holiday schedule.

 Pros:

 Durability: Granite’s hallmark is its resilience.
-This igneous rock withstands high temperatures, making it ideal for kitchen countertops where hot pots and pans are common.
+This igneous rock withstands high temperatures, making it ideal for Kitchen Countertops where hot pots and pans are common.

 Maintenance: Requiring minimal upkeep, granite surfaces can be easily cleaned with soap and water.
 Its resistance to scratching and chipping contributes to its longevity.